JeffLepp/LabelGen/readme.txt

 Each label will display a QR code on the left and up to 5 short text lines on the right.

 Make sure:
-    1. You are on a Windows machine (preferred).
+    1. You are on a Windows machine.
     2. You have a Labels.csv file ready in the proper format.
     3. Each label line (text) should be no more than 31 characters.

 ## How to run

-1: Open a command prompt in the same folder as LabelGen.exe
+1: Open a command prompt in the same folder as root dir of this program

 2: Run the tool with:
-       LabelGen.exe path_to_your_csv
+       python LabelGen.py path_to_your_csv

    Example:
-       LabelGen.exe "C:/Users/you/Desktop/Labels.csv"
+       python3 LabelGen.py "C:/Users/you/Desktop/Labels.csv"

 3: Your QR-coded label PDF will be created in the same folder as LabelGen.exe